• Skip to main content

 Sourdough Bread Kits

-About Vanessa Kimbell
+About Dr Vanessa Kimbell

-Vanessa Kimbell is the Course Director The Sourdough School, a world-renowned centre of research & education in bread, the gut microbiome and the impact of bread on health based in Northamptonshire.
-She is currently working on her Doctorate and writing her 6th book and is a best selling international author.
+Dr. Vanessa Kimbell is a leading expert in nutrition and the digestibility of bread.
+Her doctorate focuses on Baking as Lifestyle Medicine and preventative health, specialising in personalising bread for gut health and genetics.
+She is the Course Director at The Sourdough School, a world-renowned centre of research and education in bread, the gut microbiome, and the impact of bread on health, based in Northamptonshire.
+She is currently writing her 6th book and is a best-selling international author.

 More information about Vanessa can be found: